ppipada/scramblings-blog/content/post/2020-05-25-understanding-paxos.md

 2. Re-look at why is "leader election required".
 2.5 -> 2.4 -> 2.3

-3. Re-look the requirements P2c -> P2b -> P2a -> P2 -> P1a -> P1
+3. Re-look the requirements for proposer P2c -> P2b -> P2a -> P2

+4. Re-look the requirements for acceptor P1a -> P1

-4. Go through Phase 1 and Phase 2 again.
+5. Go through the algorithm again. i.e Phase 1 and Phase 2.

-5. Repeat 2-4 again.
+6. Repeat 2-4 again.
 Do 1-4, if still not sure.